lukashalim/Notes/Data Mining 3, Class 1.md

  ![img](screenshots/neural_nets_1.png)
  - y hat can be continuous response or it can be a logit
  - the tanh function is called the activiation function.
 This is because it was originally designed as analogous to the firing of a neural.
  - each hidden layer can have another hidden layer behind it.
-This gives neural netwrok a greater flexibilty
+This gives neural netwrok a greater flexibilty, but it makes it very easy to overfit.
  ![img](screenshots/neural_nets_2.png)
+ - the maximum liklihood function is trying to find the function which is most likely to deliver the data we saw
 - Select Useful Inputs
 - Optimize Complexity